Which surgery heals big bone gaps faster? new study aims to find out

 Summary

-This study follows 250 adults who need surgery to repair large bone defects in their lower leg.
-Doctors will compare two techniques: the Masquelet method and using electromagnetic transport nails.
-The main goal is to see which approach leads to faster bone healing, and researchers will also track how well patients recover function and quality of life.
+This study follows 250 people who need surgery to repair large bone defects in their lower leg.
+Researchers will compare two techniques: the Masquelet method and using electromagnetic transport nails.
+The main goal is to see which approach leads to faster bone healing, as seen on X-rays.
+Participants will also report on their quality of life and how well their leg functions after surgery.

 Get updates